yungshenglu/OnlineJudgeUVa/UVA-11321/README.md

 ---
 ## Input

 The input file contains $20$ sets of inputs.
 Each set starts with two integers $N$ ($0 < N \le 10000$) and $M$ ($0 < M \le 10000$) which denotes how many numbers are within this set.
-Each of the next N lines contains one number each.
+Each of the next $N$ lines contains one number each.
 These numbers should all fit in 32-bit signed integer.
 Input is terminated by a line containing two zeroes.

 ---
 ## Output